ericj303/terraform-doc/terraform-getting-started.md

 commands will detect it and remind you to do so if necessary.
 ```

 If it ran successfully, you'll see the message `Terraform has been successfully initialized`.
-You can now provision the resources using the `apply` command.
+You can now provision resources using the `apply` command.

 ## Provision infrastructure
 When you run the `terraform apply` command, a plan is generated showing you the potential resource changes.